Moonlight towers (Austin, Texas): In popular culture

 The Zilker Park tower was prominently featured in the film Dazed and Confused (1993) as the site of a high-school keg party, in which the character David Wooderson played by Matthew McConaughey exclaims, "Party at the moon tower."

-The scenes were actually filmed at mock-up of a tower, which was erected at Walter E. Long Park east of Austin.
+The scenes were actually filmed at a mock-up of a tower, which was erected at Walter E. Long Park east of Austin.
 Both the base and top of the tower shown in the movie differed greatly from those of the real towers.

 There is a band called Moonlight Towers from Austin.

 The Moontower Comedy Festival at the Paramount Theater in Austin is named after the Moontowers.